cjohnson74/Python-NewsFeed/README.md

    <img src="https://img.shields.io/badge/Heroku-430098?style=for-the-badge&logo=heroku&logoColor=white" />
 </a>

 ### Click the link to the app above and please share some tech links you think are helpful or interesting.
-I took the initiative and add some Python related links to the feed! 👍🏽
+I took the initiative and added some Python related links to the feed! 👍🏽

 ## I Learned How to Do The Following: